ReactTraining/react-workshop/courses/fundamentals/04-effects/exercise/README.md

 # Effects

-In this exercise, we have an easier task and a more difficult one.
+In this exercise there are two tasks, one is easier and one is a little bit more difficult.
 Do either one you want, or both!

 ## Task One: Query for Product Categories (Easier)